 Kids today don’t know how good they have it, with Nickelodeon and Cartoon Network delivering animation to their living rooms 24x7x365.
 During my 1970s-80s childhood, we got cartoons on Saturday mornings and for an hour after school, and that was it.
-My brother and I liked animation so much that we’d rise early on Saturday morning to not miss a single show.
+My brother and I liked animation so much that we’d rise early on Saturday morning to catch every available hour of cartoons.

 We started on Channel 16 because they aired the Japanese anime Battle of the Planets right after sign on.
 Channel 16, WNDU-TV, was our local NBC station.
 We had no idea how unusual it was that it was owned by the University of Notre Dame.
 All we knew was that during sign-on they played a recording of University President Father Theodore Hesburgh reading of the Prayer for Peace of St. Francis of Assisi.

 Lord, make me an instrument of Your peace;

 Where there is hatred, let me sow love;

 Where there is injury, pardon;

 Grant that I may not so much seek